About the Convention

 • Right to protection from traditional practices that are bad for children's health

-• Right to protection from school discipline
+• Right to school discipline that upholds children's dignity

 • Right to protection from all forms of sexual exploitation